-We have audited the consolidated financial statements of Wesleyan Investment Foundation, Inc., which comprise the consolidated statement of financial position as of August 31, 2022, and the related consolidated statements of activities and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the consolidated financial statements of Wesleyan Investment Foundation, Inc., which comprise the consolidated statements of financial position as of August 31, 2023 and 2022, and the related consolidated statements of activities and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Wesleyan Investment Foundation, Inc. as of August 31, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Wesleyan Investment Foundation, Inc. as of August 31, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.